 Virtual Piano is free to use.
 We predominantly support the site through advertising.
 Should you wish to support this site further and access additional bonus features, a Virtual Piano Plus membership is available for those who wish to purchase this.

-Virtual Piano aims to create a safe environment for all users.
+Yes, Virtual Piano is safe for children to enjoy using.
+We aim to create and maintain a safe environment for all users.
 We enforce a code of conduct through our House Rules and any users who violate this will be blocked from our channels.
 While we attempt to monitor all channels, at times inappropriate content posted by the community may appear, if you see any, please use the abuse/spam report filter on that particular network or channel.
 As much as possible we use category blocking so that inappropriate advertising is not served on the website and to keep the website family-friendly.
 Virtual Piano is an online website used by millions of people all over the world.
 We recommend parental guidance for children under 13 using the site and we strongly advise that children are appropriately educated about internet safety.